 Broadly speaking, the elements that must be proved in a premises liability claim are:

-3. The breach caused your injury.
+- The breach caused injury.
 Evidence must show that the claimant suffered injury as a result of the property owner or occupier’s negligence.

-A person entering the premises may be classified as an invitee, licensee, or trespasser.
-What constitutes due care on the part of an owner or occupier (and whether you can hold the owner or occupier liable) depends on the status of the visitor in the eyes of the law.
+A person entering the premises may be classified as an invitee, a licensee, or a trespasser.
+What constitutes due care on the part of an owner or occupier (and whether or the owner or occupier can be held liable) depends on the status of the visitor in the eyes of the law.

 Insurance companies commonly try to argue that property owners and occupiers met the duty of care and the injury occurred as a result of the claimant’s own carelessness.
-They may also try to argue that you trespassed and therefore bear responsibility for your own injuries.
+They may also try to argue that you were trespassing and therefore responsible for your own injuries.

 A Connecticut premises liability attorney will know how to counter these arguments and fight for the compensation you deserve.
 Crucially, your lawyer can present evidence establishing what the owner or occupier’s duty of care entailed based on your reasons for entering the premises.